Sobak/scrawler/docs/blocks/urllistprovider.md

 ## ArrayUrlListProvider
 This URL provider accepts an array of URLs expressed as strings which will be then processed by Scrawler.
 Each URL is normalized against the base URL.
+Empty lines and unsupported URLs, e.g. with protocol other than HTTP(S) will be silently ignored.

 > **Note:** Do not include your base URL in the list, otherwise it will be
 > processed twice.